- American Physical Society Sites

 - Become a Member

-Candidates for Fellowship must have been a member in good standing on January 1 of the year preceding their nomination.
+Candidates for Fellowship must be an APS member in good standing at the time of nomination submission.
 The number of recommended nominees in each year may not exceed one-half percent of the then current membership of the Society, excluding student members.